jcfranco/stencil-site/src/docs/components/templating-and-jsx.md

 }
 ```

-In this example we are using `ref` to get a reference to our input `ref={(el) => this.textInput = el as HTMLInputElement}`.
+In this example we are using `ref` to get a reference to our input `ref={this.storeTextInputRef}`.
 We can then use that ref to do things such as grab the value from the text input directly `this.textInput.value`.

 ## Avoid Shared JSX Nodes